tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 [Appendix \@ref(aim2-gca-models)](#aim2-gca-models) contains the R code used to fit these models along with a description of the specifications represented by the model syntax.
-The mixed model included by-child and by-child-by-age random effects so that it captured how some of a child's growth curve features may be similar over developmental time and may differ at each age.
+The mixed effects model included by-child and by-child-by-age random effects so that it could capture how a child's growth curve features may be similar over developmental time (by-child effects) and may differ at each age (by-child-by-age effects).

 For these analyses, I modeled the data from 300 to 1500 ms after target onset.
-As in the real-word vs. nonword analyses, I removed any Age × Child levels if a child had fewer than 4 fixations in a single time bin.
-Children had to have at least 4 looks to one of the two images in every 50 ms time bin.
-For the familiar-initial trials, this screening removed 1 child at age 3, 4 at age 4, and
-0 tage 5, and for the unfamiliar-initial trials, this screening removed 6, 6, and
-2 children at ages 3, 4, and 5, respectively.
+As in the real word vs. nonword analyses, I removed any Age × Child levels if the child's data had fewer than 4 fixations in a single time bin.
+As a result, children had to have at least 4 looks to one of the two images in every 50 ms time bin.
+For the familiar-initial trials, this screening removed 1 child at age 3, 4 at age 4, and 0 at age 5, and for the unfamiliar-initial trials, this screening removed 6, 6, and 2 children at ages 3, 4, and 5, respectively.

 ## Unfamiliar-initial trials